-The weather in London is a bit nuts and can change rapidly.
-Therefore, check the weather forecast before you depart since there is nothing worse than being totally unprepared for the weather at your final destination.
+Always check the weather forecast before you depart since there is nothing worse than being totally unprepared for the weather at your final destination.

 Since the weather in London tends to be a bit damp and cold, packing a nice pair of warm, walking boots is a must!

-If you’re traveling alone in London, you can’t really see who is behind you.
-Therefore, someone could steal your stuff and you’d probably have no idea.
+Anyone could steal your stuff and you’d probably have no idea.